 Jonathan Michael Hackett known to everyone as “Jonny” was born on October 7th 2017.
 Jonny was our second born and has a brother Bobby just 14 months older.
 Jonny came into this world fast and furious from the beginning; being born at 36 weeks but healthy and perfect.
-Jonny lived life like he had already done it before.
+Jonny lived life like he had done it before.
 He was riding a bike without training wheels at just 2 years old and did it with ease.
-We always commented on how advanced he was and how he would be something special when he was older; perhaps a special in the military.
+We always commented on how advanced he was and how he would be something special; perhaps a special in the military.
 Jonny had a drive to be good at everything he did.
-He would always ask to do what you were doing ; eager to learn.
+He would always ask help ; eager to learn.

-Jonny had a temper on him.
-If things didn’t go his way; he screamed, smashed toys, or took it out on our walls.
-But he also had such a soft side.
-He was the best hugger and if you got down and asked for a hug, he would run as fast as possible for that hug.
-Jonny was attached to me and loved to sneak a lick in when giving daddy a kiss.
+Jonny had a temper on him but he had such a soft side.
+He was the best hugger and if you got down and asked for a hug; he would run as fast as possible for that hug.
+He was attached to me and loved to sneak a lick in when giving daddy a kiss.
 He was awesome and so handsome.
 His best friend was his big brother Bobby; they were never separated.
 They played, fought, loved, and were known as the Hackett boys.

 July 22nd we woke up like any other day.
-Daddy went to work for a short detail, Bobby was attending camp so Jonny was home with me.
-Jonny spent the day riding Bobby’s new quad; which he was obsessed with.
-He went for a run with me and played like any other day.
-Daddy came home at 2, they mowed the lawn together and played catch; making sure he was told it was a good throw every time.
-We ate dinner and left for family night at Bobby’s camp Clark.
+Daddy went to work, Bobby was attending summer camp, and Jonny was home with me.
+We spent the day riding Bobby’s new quad; which he was obsessed with, went for a run, and played like any other day.
+Daddy came home early so they mowed the lawn together and played catch.
+Jonny made sure he was told it was a good throw every time.
+We ate dinner while watching Little Rascals and left for family night at Bobby’s camp.
 They were so excited for family night.

 At 715 pm the kids wanted to go swimming.
 The weather wasn’t great but all the other kids were doing it.
 I changed Jonny into his bathing suit and Daddy strapped him with a life jacket.
 Jonny ran in the water; (first punching daddy in the private) and began to swim out to his friends.
 Jonny was a great swimmer and swam on a regular basis so we weren’t worried.
 Within seconds daddy noticed something was off.
 Jonny looked at him with a face of fear.
 He asked if he was good which he did not respond.
 He ran in and grabbed him within seconds.
 Everything from that point on didn’t make sense.
 Jonny did not drowned, but he wasn’t waking up…..Jonny was airlifted to Children’s which is the number one hospital in the world.